NKVD: History and structure

+In 1934, 38.5% (36 cadres) of the leadership of the NKVD was Jewish, of which managed seven of its ten main departments.
+The rest were Russians, who made up 31.3% (30), 7% (7) Latvian, 5.2% (5) Ukrainian, 4.2% (4) Polish, 3% (3) Georgian, 3% Belarusian, 2% German and 5% other.
+In 1937, this had shifted slightly to 37.8% Jewish, 31.5% Russian, 7.2% Latvian, the rest other and twelve out of twenty main directorates being headed by Jews as well as seven of its ten main departments.

+After 1938 during the Third Five Year Plan and the removal of Yezhov as NKVD head, the percentage of Jews collapsed within the organisation, making up only 3.9% of its management cadre in 1939.

 Yezhov era

 Until the reorganization begun by Nikolai Yezhov with a purge of the regional political police in the autumn of 1936 and formalized by a May 1939 directive of the All-Union NKVD by which all appointments to the local political police were controlled from the center, there was frequent tension between centralized control of local units and the collusion of those units with local and regional party elements, frequently resulting in the thwarting of Moscow's plans.

 During Yezhov's time in office, the Great Purge reached its height.
 In the years 1937 and 1938 alone, at least 1.3 million were arrested and 681,692 were executed for 'crimes against the state'.
 The Gulag population swelled by 685,201 under Yezhov, nearly tripling in size in just two years, with at least 140,000 of these prisoners (and likely many more) dying of malnutrition, exhaustion and the elements.

 On 3 February 1941, the 4th Department (Special Section, OO) of the GUGB NKVD security service responsible for the Soviet Armed Forces military counterintelligence, consisting of 12 sections and one investigation unit, was separated from the GUGB NKVD USSR.

 The official liquidation of OO GUGB within NKVD was announced on 12 February by joint order No. 00151/003 of NKVD and NKGB USSR.
 The rest of GUGB was abolished, and staff were moved to the newly created People's Commissariat for State Security (NKGB).
 Departments of former GUGB were renamed directorates.
 For example, the foreign intelligence unit known as the Foreign Department (INO) became the Foreign Directorate (INU); the GUGB political police unit represented by the Secret Political Department (SPO) became the Secret Political Directorate (SPU), and so on.
 The former GUGB 4th Department (OO), was split into three sections.
 One section, which handled military counterintelligence in NKVD troops (former 11th Section of GUGB 4th Department OO) became the 3rd NKVD Department, or OKR (Otdel KontrRazvedki).
 The chief of OKR NKVD was Aleksander Belyanov.